| || |

 The Biosolar Roof Project aims to increase awareness of how the technologies interface and this interface can be positively installed.
 In relatively immature markets, errors occur in the specification that can cause issues after installation.
 Furthermore, how can good ecological design complement energy production with increased provision for biodiversity?
 This is approach is based on techniques and methods developed in Switzerland and implemented in both the UK and CH.

-30-Minute Live Q & A with Nathalie Baumann and Dusty Gedge.
+30-Minute Live Q & A with Dusty Gedge in London, UK.

 Moderator Allen Lee, PhD of Cadmus leads the energy panel from Portland, Oregon with Bob Cameron, PhD in University City, Pennsylvania, Karen Liu, PhD in Toronto, and Chris Wark in New York City.